sparkflows/sparkflows-docs/docs/tutorials/machine-learning/bike-rental-prediction.rst

 Calculate Count to datatype double
 -----------------------------------

-It Calculate cast the Count field to datatype double using CastColumnType Node.
+It Calculates cast the Count field to datatype double using CastColumnType Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^